The anti-inflammatory properties of cannabis along with the bronchodilator powers of THC may benefit CF patients.

 Thankfully, cannabis could help to slow down digestion.
 This would reduce incidences of diarrhea.
 Cannabis, therefore, holds promise in the prevention of malnutrition by encouraging the appetite in CF patients.

-An Endocannabinoid Deficiency
+Endocannabinoid Deficiency in Cystic Fibrosis

 CF patients also have an imbalance of fatty acids.
 This increases the susceptibility to lung infections in mouse subjects.
 Because endocannabinoids are made from fatty acids, it is logical to believe that there may also be an endocannabinoid deficiency in CF patients.
 One study found that treatment of CF mice with THC, in infancy, prevented motor delays and development of anxiety as they reached adulthood, suggesting that endocannabinoid deficiency may contribute to these symptoms.